-Stream 1 applicants are Local Government Authorities and Regional Tourism Organisations operating in Local Government Areas activated by state or territory governments for Disaster Recovery Funding Arrangements (DRFA) assistance for the 2019-2020 fire season.
-These entities are listed in Annexure A in the guidelines.
+Stream 1 – Applicants are Local Government Authorities and Regional Tourism Organisations operating in Local Government Areas activated by state or territory governments for Disaster Recovery Funding Arrangements (DRFA) assistance for the 2019–20 fire season.

-Stream 2 applicants are Local Government Authorities and Regional Tourism Organisations in Local Government Areas activated by state or territory governments for DFRA assistance during the 2019-20 fire season and which are declared Category D. The eligible entities for this stream are listed in Annexure B to the guidelines.
+Stream 2 – Applicants are Local Government Authorities and Regional Tourism Organisations operating in Local Government Areas activated by state or territory governments for DRFA assistance during the 2019–20 fire season and which are declared Category D.

 The Two Streams

-Stream 2: will support larger events (including the promotion of those events), and/or other visitor attractions such as art installations and tourist walks.
-Applicants are advised to make their proposals scalable as they may not receive the full amount they are seeking.
+Stream 2 – Supports larger events (including the promotion of those events), concerts, festivals and/or other visitor attractions such as art installations and tourist walks.
+Applicants were advised to make their proposals scalable as they may not receive the full funding amount they are seeking.

 Panel members are: